data-miner00/book/content/random/useful-websites-for-developer.md

 ---
 title: Useful websites for developers
-subtitle: A curated list of websites that contains rich resources and information for the latest technologies
+subtitle: A curated list of websites that contains information for the latest technologies and useful tools
 topic: List
-displayTopic: Programming
+displayTopic: Random
 author:
   name: Shaun Chong
   avatar: levi.png